 Last week I was eating corn dogs and watching the big wheel at the state fair, now suddenly it’s pumpkin spice and over-sized scarves and my door still has spring white flowers on it!
 That’s so last season, literally!
-Hasn’t it heard you can’t wear white after labor day?
+Haven’t you heard you can’t wear white after Labor Day?

 Don’t fear.
 No fashion faux pas for your door.
 Not if you’re prepared to spend under $20 and about an hours worth of time.

-That’s right, this wreath is cute, simple, and it won’t break the bank!
+That’s right, this fall wreath is cute, simple, and it won’t break the bank!

 Step One: Gather the Goods